cknight/copyright-license-checker/README.md

 # copyright-checker
-A utility to check and/or update the copyright/license file headers of source code files.
+A Deno based utility to check and/or update the copyright/license file headers of source code files.

 ## Why do you need a copyright and license header in your source files?
 Including a copyright and license header in source files is important for a number of reasons: